 The Mallards hold every national attendance record for summer collegiate baseball, averaging more than 6,100 fans per game.
 When compared to more than 260 minor league franchises at all levels, the Mallards rank 22nd in the nation outdrawing many affiliated AAA and AA teams.
 More than 220,000 people flocked to the Duck Pond in 2013.
 The Mallards won the 2013 Northwoods League Summer Collegiate World Series and play in the premiere facility in summer collegiate baseball at Warner Park.
 In 2014 the Mallards had a total of 214,849 total fans, averaging 6,139 fans per game making the Mallards the leader in summer collegiate baseball attendance.

 The Rafters have dominated summers in the Wisconsin Rapids area for the past four years averaging nearly 1,400 people per game in a stadium that seats 1,500.
 Despite being located in the second smallest market out of 18 Northwoods League teams, the Rafters rank 8th in the league in attendance.
 The Rafters play at historic Witter Field.
 In 2014 the Rafters had a total of 47,631 total fans, averaging 1,323 fans per game.

-Kenosha Kingfish, starting in 2014
+Kenosha Kingfish, since 2014

-Green Bay Bullfrogs, since 2013
+Green Bay Booyah, since 2013